The Nest

 4. NYC Child and Dependent Care Credit: NYC residents who paid qualifying child care expenses for a child under four years of age may be eligible for up to 75% of your NY State Dependent Care Credit.
 To qualify for the NYC Child and Dependent Care Credit, your household income cannot exceed $30,000.

-5. NYC Real Property Credit: available to renters and homeowners residing in a property not exempt from real property taxes.
-Total household income must be less than $200,000.
-The credit is for up to $500.
+5. NYC Real Property Credit: This credit is available to renters and homeowners who reside in a property not exempt from real property taxes.
+The total household income must be less than $200,000.
+The credit is up to $500.

 When and how must you file your NYC income taxes (e.g., online, by mail)?